mortazavilab/TALON/README.md

 5. Gene name from your annotation of choice (makes the file a bit more human-readable!).
 If the transcript is novel relative to that annotation, this will be the TALON-derived name.
 6. Transcript name from your annotation of choice.
 If the transcript is novel relative to that annotation, this will be the TALON-derived name.
 7. Number of exons in the transcript
+8. Length of transcript model (basepairs)
-8. Gene novelty (Known, Antisense, Intergenic)
+9. Gene novelty (Known, Antisense, Intergenic)
-9. Transcript status (Known, ISM, NIC, NNC, Antisense, Intergenic)
+10. Transcript status (Known, ISM, NIC, NNC, Antisense, Intergenic)
-10. ISM subtype (Both, Prefix, Suffix, None)
+11. ISM subtype (Both, Prefix, Suffix, None)
 **---------------------------- Remaining columns -----------------------------**
 One column per dataset, with a count indicating how many times the current transcript was observed in that dataset.